 Our 800+ customers oversee diverse, ever-changing networks.
 This includes large universities with transient student classes, multinational corporations, and companies with steady merger and acquisition activity.
 InsightIDR automatically scales to ingest, analyze, and return data to customers based on load.

-As part of a secure design, your on-premises collectors always initiate conversation with our platform; the Insight cloud cannot reach through your firewall and initiate commands.
-Through this collector polling architecture, built atop a challenge-response handshake (further details available under NDA), this reduces the need to define special inbound firewall rules, and allows the Insight cloud to validate that the polling request is from a legitimate collector instance.
+As part of a secure design, your on-premises collectors always initiate conversation with our platform; the Insight Platform cannot reach through your firewall and initiate commands.
+Through this collector polling architecture, built atop a challenge-response handshake (further details available under NDA), this reduces the need to define special inbound firewall rules, and allows the Insight Platform to validate that the polling request is from a legitimate collector instance.

 The Insight Agent, which supports Windows, Mac, and Linux, can be deployed on all assets and remote endpoints, and typically sends 1-2MB/endpoint/day depending on workload.